Jamesorthe1/Autogen-mcp-training/README.md

 - **Multimodal Retrieval:** Supports searching across different modalities using a query embedding and FAISS indexes.
 Includes a relevance threshold for filtering results and a web search fallback.
 - **Gemini Integration:** Utilizes the Gemini API to generate responses based on the user's query and the retrieved multimodal context.
 - **Location-Based Functionality:** Extracts locations from queries, performs image searches for locations, and displays interactive maps using Folium.
 Calculates travel time and route using OSRM.
-- **Legal Document Summarization:** Connects to an external Model Context Protocol (MCP) client to summarize legal documents (PDF and TXT) from a designated directory.

 ## Flow